FocalPaint/FocalPaint/CustomShaders/Readme.md

 ```

-You'll notice the first argument is an Array of Dabs, and the second argument is a single DabMeta object.
-Assuming you want to draw dabs, you may want to loop over the DabArray using the DabMeta.dabCount property.
+You'll notice the first argument is an Array of `Dab`s, and the second argument is a single `DabMeta` object.
+Assuming you want to draw dabs, you may want to loop over the DabArray using the `DabMeta.dabCount` property.
 Here are their definitions, these are included for you so you should not copy these into your shader code:

 ```
-struct Dab {
+// a circle-like blob color or effect (eraser, etc) to apply to a canvas struct Dab {
     // color "reflectance" of pigment
     // 12 channels, log2 encoded